asalga/Tetrissing/README.md

 Known Issues:
  - Fix covering play area with red on pause and game over in Pjs
- - Small text is not being displayed in Pjs version
  - Add animation on line clear
  - Fix drawing drop streak
  - Fix audio for Firefox